-A: Economic, professional, cultural expectations are very different.
-Nepotism is the rule of the day – if you get a job because you’ve been recommended, you are set.
+A: Economic, professional and cultural expectations are very different.
+Nepotism is the rule of the day – if you get a job because you've been recommended, you are set.
 If you get your job after having submitted your resume and your qualifications are more than adequate, get ready to face many challenges.
-A Greek woman I met commented: “When working with Greeks, even when they know you are correct, they will make you feel you have made the biggest mistake of your life”.
+A Greek woman I met commented: 'When working with Greeks, even when they know you are correct, they will make you feel you have made the biggest mistake of your life'.

 Family and children

 Q: Did your spouse or partner have problems adjusting to their new home?

 A: I am still a newcomer in many ways.
 In my previous travels and in my life in other countries, there was always a sense of touch and go.
 Athens, at this moment, is permanent; there is no turning back.
 I am not only making decisions for one person now, the well-being of three people must be considered.
 More than adjusting to a new home, it has been adjusting to the idea of permanence and the idea that this is for real.
 I cannot on a whim say, 'I don't like it, let's get out'.
 What I may not like, I must work on, find the middle ground and deal with.
 This is easier said than done, but I am getting it done.

 Q: What are the schools in Athens like, any particular suggestions?

 A: Not there yet, will be soon.
 I'm now researching daycare centres.
 The suburb I live in is the largest in the metropolitan area – 500,000 plus residents, and it has less than 12 public daycare centres.
 The lists for enrolment are long and if you do not have a contact in city hall, the chances of your child being accepted are slim to none.

 Q: How would you rate the healthcare in Greece?